Magnetic structure of coronal dark halos: Methods

-First, we determined the magnetic centre of the AR which is used as the centre of the rings.
-Here we used the geometric centre or centroid which is calculated as the average position of the pixels, treating each pixel equally by considering only their coordinates and not the pixel values.
-This is achieved by calculating the geometric centre of all pixels with a field strength $|B|$ of at least 100\,G within 215\,Mm (700~pixels) around the AR.
-We started at the clearly visible leading sunspot and iterated several times until the derived centre did not change any more.
 Next, concentric rings were drawn around this centre starting roughly at the inner boundaries of the dark halo at 92\,Mm (300~pixels) distance to this centre.
-The rings have a width of 15\,Mm (50~pixels) each on the \euv-image to which we have geometrically re-scaled all other images.
-An example of the EUV brightness in the set of rings can be seen in Fig.~\ref{EUI_intensity_rings} for the average intensities of the \euv-image.
-Within each ring the average intensity or unsigned magnetic flux density was calculated either purely as a function of distance, not differentiating between individual dark halo patches, or for an individual dark halo patch, or for the brighter areas in-between the dark halo patches.
+The rings have a width of 15\,Mm (50~pixels) each on the \euv\ image to which we geometrically re-scaled all other images.
+An example of the EUV brightness in the set of rings can be seen in Fig.~\ref{EUI_intensity_rings} for the average intensities of the \euv\ image.
+Within each ring the average intensity or unsigned magnetic flux density was calculated either purely as a function of distance, not differentiating between individual dark halo patches; for an individual dark halo patch; or for the brighter areas in between the dark halo patches.
 For the dark halo the innermost and outermost rings are slightly larger to fully encompass the inner and outer edges of the dark halo.